lmmartinez97/alphadrive_bp/pseudocode.md

   optimizer.minimize(loss)
 ```

-- The training functions that update the neural network weights using training data.
-- `train_network`: Main training loop that iterates over training steps, saves network checkpoints, samples batches from the replay buffer, and updates the weights.
-- `update_weights`: Updates the network weights based on the loss calculated from value and policy predictions, and applies weight decay.
+- Updates the weights of the neural network based on the training batch.
+- Parameters:
+  - `optimizer`: TensorFlow optimizer for weight updates.
+  - `network` : Neural network instance to be updated.
+  - `batch`: Training batch containing game states and target values.
+  - `weight_decay` (float): Coefficient for L2 regularization.
+- Returns:
+  - None
+- Functionality:
+  - Iterates through the training batch.
+  - Performs forward pass to obtain predictions.
+  - Computes the mean squared error for value prediction.
+  - Computes the cross-entropy loss for policy prediction.
+  - Applies L2 regularization to the weights.
+  - Minimizes the combined loss using the optimizer.

 ### Stubs